 School Board Trustees set policies for their school board, provide oversight of the board’s Director of Education, and serve as community advocates for education.

 There are four school boards in Waterloo Region.
 You will vote for trustees in one board.
-Learn more on the School Trustee information page.
+Learn more on the School Trustee Information page.

 School Board Trustees set policies for their school board, provide oversight of the board’s Director of Education, and serve as community advocates for education.

 There are four school boards in Waterloo Region.
 You will vote for trustees in one board.
-Learn more on the School Trustee information page.
+Learn more on the School Trustee Information page.

 School Board Trustees set policies for their school board, provide oversight of the board’s Director of Education, and serve as community advocates for education.

 There are four school boards in Waterloo Region.
 You will vote for trustees in one board.
-Learn more on the School Trustee information page.
+Learn more on the School Trustee Information page.